CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/pages/assignments/cs2053-w2021-lab-assignment-1.md

 **Note: Watch but do not complete the steps in the very first video ("Setting up the Game"), since you do this by cloning the repo from GitHub and opening it in Unity.
 Also, you do not need to complete the steps in the final section ("Building the Game").
 Instead you will submit your project on GitHub.**

-## Part 2 - To be complete January 25th
+## Part 2 - to be completed January 25th

-In this assignment you will Extend your Roll-A-Ball game so that it is more like a game.
-At the end of this assignment your game will make noises when collecting pickups, can be started, restarted and exited, and you will be able to "win" or "lose" the game!
+In Part 2, you will Extend your Roll-A-Ball game so that it is more like a game.
+At the end of this assignment your game will  can be started and restarted, and you will be able to "win" or "lose" the game!

 ## 1. Add a Count Down Timer